ceu-lang/ceu/README.md

 <...> # output for other samples
 ```

-# Examples
+# Commented Examples

 ### `test-00.ceu`

-The example `test-00.ceu`, simply terminates immediatelly with an `escape`:
+Terminates immediatelly with an `escape`:

 ```
 $ cat samples/test-00.ceu